xzhlab/xzhlab.github.io/_pages/about.md

-We aim to uncover the fundamental mechanisms of physics.
-Our lab conducts state-of-the-art research in calculation physics or related.
+Our lab aims to uncover the fundamental mechanisms of physics.
+We conduct state-of-the-art research in calculation physics or related.
 We value a wide diversity of views and major backgrounds that brings new thinking into how nature works.

 <h1 style="color:	#1E90FF;">Lab News</h1>